 A message for students from Confidential Support Team (CST)

-In response to the COVID-19 outbreak, and in an effort to prevent its spread, the Confidential Support Team is offering virtual services at this time.
+In response to the COVID-19 outbreak, the Confidential Support Team is offering virtual services at this time.
 CST is open remotely during normal business hours; Monday through Friday, 8:30 am to 5:00pm.

 Kingscote Gardens, the building where the Confidential Support Team is housed, is currently closed.